baogiaha/odin-recipes/README.md

 11/12/22: I haven't been able to work on TOP for awhile.
 I have been busy.
 But I am going to try and get back into the rthym.
 I am going to relearn all my notes and review the contents.
 Here we go.

+11/13/22: HTML has been reviewed.
+I think I am getting a hang of it.
+My notes was thorough so I didn't have much trouble going through them.
+I think I'll be okay.
+Next up is CSS foundation.